SquadcastHub/squadcasthub.github.io/pages/mydoc/manageengine_appmanager.md

 This document will help you integrate ManageEngine Application Manager with Squadcast.

-[ManageEngine Application Manager](https://www.manageengine.com/) is an application performance monitoring software that provides deep visibility into the performance and user experience of your business-critical applications and infrastructure components.
+[ManageEngine Application Manager](https://www.manageengine.com/products/applications_manager/) is an application performance monitoring software that provides deep visibility into the performance and user experience of business-critical applications and infrastructure components.

 Route detailed alerts from ManageEngine Application Manager to the right users in Squadcast.